29miaoet/Andrew_WebPage/README.md

 [global news article](https://globalnews.ca/news/11654725/winnipeg-youth-curlers-inspired-by-olympics/)
 on Andrew's curling career.
 This project was first inspired by fellow classmate Thomas Gan, who helped write Andrew's [Wikipedia Article](https://en.wikipedia.org/wiki/User:29miaoet/sandbox).
-Through the months, it has progressed greatly, from release 2.0.0, which only included a *mostly* truthful account of his life, to the multipage website we have today, many features have been added, including prank pages, Wikipedia articles, and even backend hosting with Supabase.
+Through the months, it has progressed greatly, from initial release 2.0.0, which only included a *mostly* truthful account of his life, to the multipage website we have today, many features have been added, including prank pages, Wikipedia articles, and even backend hosting with Supabase.
 I would like to thank everyone who contributed and supported this project,